Future Automation

 Collaboration is Key

-Achieving automation requires collaboration and coordination between WADEPS, law enforcement agencies, and, of course, software vendors.
+Achieving automation requires collaboration and coordination between WADEPS, law enforcement agencies, and, of course, commercial software vendors.
 Building lasting partnerships is crucial to achieving the goal of providing accurate and complete policing data to support transparency and accountability across the state.

 Phased Approach